Royal Hamilton Light Infantry (Wentworth Regiment): Recent activities

-Members of the regiment have augmented Regular Force contingents on many operations including serving in the Balkans with United Nation forces (UNPROFOR) in the early 1990s and NATO from 1995-2006.
+Members of the regiment have augmented Regular Force contingents on many operations including serving in the Balkans with United Nation forces (UNPROFOR) in the early 1990s and NATO from 1995–2006.
 Over the past decades members have also served in; Cyprus, the Golan Heights, Bosnia, Sierra Leone, Congo, Haiti, Sudan, Dubai, Afghanistan, Kuwait, Lebanon, Iraq, Ukraine and Latvia.
-They were also on alert for the feared millennial or Y2K crisis which failed to materialise.
+They were also on alert for the feared millennial or Y2K crisis, which was resolved without adverse effect on society.

 The City of Hamilton dedicated Dieppe Memorial Park in the Hamilton Beach neighbourhood on 19 August 2003, the 61st anniversary of the Dieppe Raid.
 Among the 250 invited guests and 1,000 onlookers were the Lieutenant-Governor of Ontario and 18 of the 24 Riley Dieppe veterans known to survive.

 In 2017 the RHLI received the StAR (Strengthening the Army Reserve) Mission Task of Influence Activities (IA).
 This is a mixture of Psychological Operations (PSYOPS) and Civil-Military Cooperation (CIMIC).

 Current parade strength is approximately 200-250 all ranks, making the RHLI one of the largest reserve regiments in the CAF.
 The RHLI currently consists of; one rifle company, "B" Company (Hamilton), an IA Company, "D" Company (Burlington) and an administration company, "A" Company, also at battalion headquarters in Hamilton.
 Battalion structures are maintained throughout the militia to allow for expansion in time of war.